Rabi resonance method

-Rabi resonance method is a technique developed by Isidor Isaac Rabi for measuring the nuclear spin.
-The atom is placed in a static magnetic field and a perpendicular rotating magnetic field.
+Rabi resonance method is a technique developed by Isidor Isaac Rabi for measuring the nuclear spin, in which an atom is placed in a static magnetic field and a perpendicular rotating magnetic field.

-We present a classical treatment in here.

 Theory

 When only the static magnetic field (B0) is turned on, the spin will precess around it with Larmor frequency ν0 and the corresponding angular frequency is ω0.

 According to mechanics, the equation of motion of the spin J is:

 where μ is the magnetic moment.

 g is g-factor, which is dimensionless and reflecting the environmental effect on the spin.

 Solving gives the angular frequency (Larmor frequency) with the magnetic field pointing on z-axis:

 The minus sign is necessary.
 It reflects that the J is rotating in left-hand when the thumb is pointing as the H field.

 when turned on the rotating magnetic field (BR), with angular frequency ω.
 In the rotating frame of the rotating field, the equation of motion is: